CentroEPiaggio/flexiforce-glove/README.md

  - `/flexiforce/joint_states`

-Test emulating an arduino message (i.e. without an arduino board connect, you need to comment the usb connection in the launch file) by publishing on `/flexiforce/flexiforce_raw_values` as:
+Test with a message as if it comes from the board (you need to tell that the board is not connect in the launch file), and then publish on `/flexiforce/flexiforce_raw_values` with:

 ```
 rostopic pub /flexiforce/flexiforce_raw_values std_msgs/Int16MultiArray "layout: